Oubaitori: A Japanese Metaphor for Growth

 2. Different Flowers Cannot Meaningfully Compete

 A plum blossom cannot "win" against a cherry blossom — they are fundamentally different expressions of spring.
-When you compare your chapter 3 to someone else's chapter 27, or your private struggle to their public highlight, you are comparing two things that have no meaningful basis for comparison.
+When you compare your chapter 3 to someone else's chapter 27, or your private struggle to their public highlight, you are comparing things that do not have much in common.

 Your life circumstances, temperament, history, and values make your path uniquely your own.
 Oubaitori teaches us to take this seriously — not as consolation, but as fact.